Are Keyloggers Legal? What Users Should Know

 Best practices that employers should implement are to:

-By following these recommendations, businesses won’t have any problems with keylogger software implementation on the company-owned devices.
+By following these recommendations, businesses can reduce compliance risks when implementing monitoring software on company-owned devices.

 What Data Do Keyloggers Record?